ethereum/go-ethereum/content/docs/developers/geth-developer/dns-discovery-setup.md

 ---
 title: DNS Discovery Setup Guide
-sort_key: C
+description: Instructions for setting up DNS discovery
 ---

-This document explains how to set up an [EIP 1459][dns-eip] node list using the devp2p developer tool.
+This document explains how to set up an [EIP 1459](https://eips.ethereum.org/EIPS/eip-1459) node list using the devp2p developer tool.
 The focus of this guide is creating a public list for the Ethereum mainnet and public testnets, but it may also be helpful for setting up DNS-based discovery for a private network.

 DNS-based node lists can serve as a fallback option when connectivity to the discovery DHT is unavailable.
-In this guide, node lists will be created by crawling the discovery DHT, then publishing the resulting node sets under chosen DNS names.
+In this guide, node lists will be reated by crawling the discovery DHT, then publishing the resulting node sets under chosen DNS names.

 ### Installing the devp2p command

 `cmd/devp2p` is a developer utility and is not included in the Geth distribution.
 You can install this command using `go get`:

 ```shell
 go get github.com/ethereum/go-ethereum/cmd/devp2p
 ```

-To create a signing key, you might also need the `ethkey` utility.
+To create a signing key, the `ethkey` utility is needed.

 ```shell
 go get github.com/ethereum/go-ethereum/cmd/ethkey